 Dr. HE Gang is an Assistant Professor in the Department of Technology and Society at Stony Brook University, as well as a Visiting Faculty Affiliate with the International Energy Analysis Department at Lawrence Berkeley National Laboratory.
-His work focuses on energy modeling, energy economics, energy and climate policy, energy, and environment, domestic coal and power sectors and their key role in both the global energy supply and in international climate policy framework.
-He also studies other interdisciplinary aspects of global climate change and the development of lower-carbon energy sources.
+His work focuses on energy systems analysis, energy economics, energy and climate policy, energy and environment, coal and power sectors and their key role in both the global energy supply and in the international climate policy framework.
+He also studies other interdisciplinary aspects of climate change and the development of lower-carbon energy sources.

 /*(Chinese Name: 何钢; Pinyin: hé gāng; Pronunciation: [hə] [gɑ:ŋ])